zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Sita says, “Do you really think she'll misunderstan d” – or not understand – “my motives?”
 Your “motive” is your motivation, your re ason for doing something.
 Andy says, “I wouldn't take any chances,” meaning y ou shouldn't try to do this unless you're absolutely sure.
 You shouldn't risk a nything.
 He says, “Hurry up and finish what you're doing, cover your tracks, an d get out.”
 “To cover your tracks” (tracks) means to remove evidence so that o ther people don't know where you've been or what you have done.
 We use thi s expression when someone is doing something wrong and you don't want  anyone else to know about it, so you're going to hide the evidence or g et rid of any indication that you were there or that you did something wrong.

 Andy says, “With any luck” – if you're lucky – “she  won't think this is the beginning of a turf war.”
-A “turf war” is when two different people or two different groups are fighting each other for responsibility o f a certain task, usually in a large organization such as a company.
+A “turf war” is when two different people or two different groups are fighting each other for responsibility of a certain task, usually in a large organization such as a company.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialog]